Understanding DaVinci Resolve’s ‘Data Level’ and ‘Video Level’ Radio Buttons (and why you usually shouldn’t choose at all)

-You often hear Robbie, Dan and me urge you to send in your questions and confusions—because that’s what we’re here for.
-This Insight was inspired by one of the members to our Insights Library.
+You often hear Robbie, Dan and I urge you to send in your questions and confusion—because that’s what we’re here for.
+This Insight was inspired by one of the members of our Insights Library.
 This question came in about two weeks ago and I still can’t believe we haven’t addressed it in one of the previous 400+ Insights.
 It’s the question of Data Levels or Video Levels in DaVinci Resolve:

 I would love to see an episode in the insight library covering the ins and outs of video vs data levels (in Davinci), how it works, how your signal chain should be set up, for instance Mac > Blackmagic Mini monitor interface > monitor setup (for instance Eizo CX/CG that are sometimes used but were perhaps not initially made for grading work.
 Which leads me to settings such as extended range and super-white (monitor settings).
 Perhaps also cover what to use for different deliverables and how the chain and settings should be to ensure proper calibration.